 - involve other professionals when assessing and providing the help your child or you may need

-You can find help for you and your family through our Family Partnership Zones without going through social care support.
+You can find help for you and your family through our locality teams without going through social care support.
 This is where professionals come together to work with and support you and your family.

 How to ask for support